Stathisn/Marlin1.1.9-BLTouch_for_CR10s/README.md

 # Marlin1.1.9-BLTouch_for_CR10s

+Note: This is not my code, full credit goes to the developers at http://marlinfw.org/.
+I have merely configured and optimised this version for use with the Creality CR-10s printer with BLTouch ABL.

 For wiring for the Creality v2.1 board, see image "CR-10s v2.1.jpg"

 You will need to set probe offset for your printer.
 It is currently configured for BLTouch mounted on a Petsfang "Bullseye".
 If you have mounted yours in the same way, you will still need to calibrate your z-offset.